 And wider Melk?

-The older parts of the town below also deserve attention, especially the line of streets immediately at the bottom of the hill (Stiftsweg along to the Rathausplatz, then up Hauptstraße and across the Hauptplatz and down Kremser Straße to the river).
+The historical parts of the town below also deserve attention, especially the line of streets immediately at the bottom of the hill (Stiftsweg along to the Rathausplatz, then up Hauptstraße and across the Hauptplatz and down Kremser Straße to the river).

 That route offers ample opportunity for great photos of the abbey above.
 In particular, cross over the river using the bridge at the end of Kremser Straße for a gorgeous view of the western end.